 However, often we use your information with others’ information in aggregate, for analysis purposes.
 This helps us to understand how we can improve as an organisation and how we can use our resources most effectively.

-Certain companies that supply services to us may have direct access to your information - particularly Wix (our website platform), Office 365, Google and our bank.
+Certain companies that supply services to us may have direct access to your information - particularly Access (who host our database), Microsoft and Mailchimp.
 We also may share your information with contractors and other data processors carrying out work for us.
 However, we never share your information with them to use for their own marketing purposes.

 With your explicit consent, we may share your information with other animal welfare organisations that you have told us you are interested in.